scstech85/DocEmul/README.md

 # DocEmul
 A Toolkit to Generate Structured Historical Documents (This repository is still under construction.
 Please let us know if you find any issues...)

-# Repository description
-In this dropbox link (https://www.dropbox.com/sh/2bxfeacrg6s19rj/AADzyLlNUoj91W1eKSBfWJ1Ya?dl=0) it is possible to access to all data.
-Please create a local dir EXAMPLES and download all data from the in the local dir EXAMPLES.
+This toolkit is presented in the paper "DocEmul: a Toolkit to Generate Structured Historical Documents" (https://arxiv.org/abs/1710.03474) in  Proceedings of the 14th International Conference on Document Analysis and Recognition (ICDAR), 2017.
+It has been proposed to generate structured synthetic documents emulating the actual document production process.
+Synthetic documents can be used to train systems to perform document analysis tasks.
+The toolkit is able to generate synthetic collections and also perform data augmentation to create a larger trainable dataset.
+It includes one method to extract the page background from real pages which can be used as a substrate where records can be written on the basis of variable structures and using cursive fonts.
+Moreover, it is possible to extend the synthetic collection by adding random noise, page rotations, and other visual variations.
+In the experiments we address the record counting task on handwritten structured collections containing a limited number of examples.
+More detailed experiments and results for the record counting task are presented in the paper "Deep neural networks for record counting in historical handwritten documents" (https://doi.org/10.1016/j.patrec.2017.10.023
+) published on Pattern Recognition Letters journal.

+## Data repo
-After the downloading, in EXAMPLES you can find some generated files for two different datasets (Esposalles, Brandenburg).
-In particular, you can find the extracted background (BACKGROUND), the generated text files over a transparent background (TEXT) and genereted structured documents (GENERATED)
+It is possible to find more data at a dropbox link (https://www.dropbox.com/sh/gx93qumgbvp2ipe/AABUbsexdJg-GuyJbRbNXGdsa?dl=0).
+In this repo there are some generated examples by using the proposed toolkit.
+In particular, there are examples from two collection used in the experiments. in <repo>/Data you can find some generated files for two different datasets (Esposalles, Brandenburg).
+In particular, you can find the extracted background (Background) used to generate synthetic files, the generated text files over a transparent background (Text) and genereted structured documents (Generated)

+## Repository description

+###Document structure
+There are several XML files to describe the document structure.
+This files are used also in the experiments proposed in the research.
+###Text data
+In the text files there are the data used to write text during the production process.
 ### handwritten
 In this directory you can find some fonts downloaded from http://www.dafont.com/it/

+#Generation process
 ## Esposalles
 It is possible to emulate the generation of documents for the dataset Esposalles.

-Running the script test_generate_esposalles.py it will be possible to generate documents following the Esposalles model.
-It will build the synthetic dataset into the local directory "GENERATED/Esposalles/test".
-After that, it will augment the generated dataset with some data augmentation techiniques into the local directory "GENERATED/Esposalles/test_augmented".
+###Download background images
+Run the script to download images from our repository.

+sh Data/Esposalles/download_extract_background_files.sh

+After that, you can find some background images into Data/Esposalles/Background

+###Generate synthetic pages
+Run the script to generate some synthetic image with data augmentation using:

+python generate_esposalles_images.py

+Try to modify the script to generate more pages.

 ## Brandenburg
-It is possible to emulate the generation of documents for the dataset Esposalles.
+It is possible to emulate the generation of documents for the dataset Brandenburg.
 Running the script test_generate_brandenburg.py it will be possible to generate documents following the Brandenburg model (branden2.xml).
 It will build the synthetic dataset (only text over a transparent background)  into the local directory "GENERATED/Brandenburg/test".

+In this dropbox link (https://www.dropbox.com/sh/2bxfeacrg6s19rj/AADzyLlNUoj91W1eKSBfWJ1Ya?dl=0) it is possible to access to all data.
+Please create a local dir EXAMPLES and download all data from the in the local dir EXAMPLES.